MAY 31, 2022

 - Tracking system: They help track where assets are located within a given space in a precise manner.

-- Risk management: Analyzing different conditions helps make a risk prediction in many areas, such as product development, logistics, market reputation, and maintenance.
+- Risk management: Analyzing different conditions helps predict risk in many areas, such as product development, logistics, market reputation, and maintenance.

-- Product management: The process of product development and continual improvement is empowered by virtual twins.
+- Product management: The product development and continual improvement process are empowered by virtual twins.
 The insights provided help improve product quality and enhance performance.

-A few weeks ago, I wrote an overview in the article about digital twins and the digital thread, where you can find more details about the digital copies approach.
+A few weeks ago, I wrote an overview in the article about digital twins and the digital thread, where you can find more details about the digital twin concept and copy approach.

 The Best Digital Twin Solution Providers

 Now I’d like to shed some light on 20 of the most exciting vendors who provide services for digital copies.
-The list includes both well-established and new technology companies that are making big changes in their respective industries.
+The list includes well-established and new technology companies making significant changes in their respective industries.

 #1 General Electric

-General Electric is a pioneer in the Industrial Internet of Things, offering a wide range of disruptive services and digital twin software solutions.
-GE can offer a company everything from virtual twin assets and elements to systems and processes.
+General Electric pioneered the Industrial Internet of Things, offering various disruptive services and digital twin software solutions.
+GE can offer a company everything from virtual digital twin resources to assets and elements to systems and processes.
 They want to reduce risk within business environments through collaboration, with increased reliability and improved production processes.
 That’s why they’ve created Predix Operations Performance Management (Predix OPM) — a complete on-premises, control-to-cloud analytics solution.
-The goal is the management of process variability, prediction, and improvement of product quality.
+The goal is the management of process variability, prediction, and product quality improvement.
 GE Predix OPM presents real-time visibility and insights into operations execution metrics to identify and solve performance problems faster.
-GE Predix competitors have a lot of space for envy!
+GE Predix competitors have much space for envy!

 #2 Azure Digital twins

-Azure Digital Twins is one of digital twin software platforms that presents organizations with the foundation to build the next generation of IoT solutions.
-They create data-driven workspaces that combine all the necessary sources and create new production technologies.
+Azure Digital Twins is a digital twin software platform that presents organizations with the foundation to build the next generation of IoT solutions.
+They create data-driven workspaces that combine all the necessary sources and develop new production technologies.
 Azure Digital Twins can be connected to Azure Stream Analytics, Azure AI, Azure Maps, Azure Storage, Microsoft Mixed Reality, Office 365, or Dynamics 365.
-The aforementioned IoT and AI platforms significantly reduce the complexity of creating digital copy solutions by enabling functions that trigger automatic endpoint actions based on incoming information.
-Azure Digital Twins utilizes all types of environments, such as warehouses, offices, schools, hospitals, and banks.
-It can even be applied to factories, parking, stadiums, parks, smart grids, and cities.
+IoT and AI platforms significantly reduce the complexity of creating digital copy solutions by enabling functions that trigger automatic endpoint actions based on incoming information.
+Azure Digital Twins utilizes all environments, such as warehouses, offices, schools, hospitals, and banks.
+It can even be applied to factories, parking, stadiums, parks, intelligent grids, and cities.

 #3 Siemens

-Siemens is among digital twins companies who has become one of the Industry 4.0 foundational basics.
-This technological approach has paved the way for the creation of a seamless connection between system objects.
-They’ve created the Siemens Digital Enterprise Suite that can coordinate integrated software and automation solutions for industrial companies.
-The digitization of communication networks helps MindSphere, one of Siemens’ best IoT operating systems, get all the data it needs on a regular basis.
+Siemens is among the digital twin companies that have become one of the Industry 4.0 foundational basics.
+This technological approach has paved the way for creating a seamless connection between system objects.
+They’ve made the Siemens Digital Enterprise Suite that can coordinate integrated software and automation solutions for industrial companies.
+The digitization of communication networks helps MindSphere, one of Siemens’ best IoT operating systems, get all the data it needs regularly.

 #4 IBM

-IBM is another example of digital twin applications who has had a priceless impact in business on this high-tech novelty’s revolution.
-IBM’s Watson Internet of Things system unites capabilities for system design, engineering lifecycle optimization, and Rational Lifecycle Integration.
-Digital twin technology is used by IBM for virtual creation, testing, and monitoring of products and processes.
-The extended IBM Engineering Lifecycle Management (ELM) solution, with integrations to a number of third-party tools, helps reduce latency in the feedback loop between design and operation.
-TThe IBM Engineering Systems Design Rhapsody (Rational Rhapsody) products offer a comprehensive solution for design, development, and test environments for system engineers.
+IBM is another example of digital twin applications that have had a priceless impact on business in this high-tech novelty revolution.
+IBM’s Watson Internet of Things system unites system design, engineering lifecycle optimization, and Rational Lifecycle Integration capabilities.
+IBM uses digital twin technology for virtual creation, testing, and monitoring products and processes.
+The extended IBM Engineering Lifecycle Management (ELM) solution, with integrations to many third-party tools, helps reduce latency in the feedback loop between design and operation.
+The IBM Engineering Systems Design Rhapsody (Rational Rhapsody) products offer a comprehensive solution for design, development, and test environments for system engineers.
 The help of UML, SysML, and AUTOSAR makes it easier for software engineers to do their jobs.

 #5 Cisco Systems

-Cisco Systems invests in the digital twin technology company to keep today’s businesses running safely and smoothly towards a faster go-to-market strategy.
+Cisco Systems invests in the digital twin technology company to keep today’s businesses running safely and smoothly toward a faster go-to-market strategy.
 Cisco’s industrial infrastructure creates a highly reliable, intelligent, and secure connectivity solution within the plant, manufacturing facility, or production space.
 The Cisco DNA Center helps configure all your network devices in minutes.
-The implementation of Wi-Fi-connected, non-disruptive PLCs and sensors on each machine helps collect production data with the use of the Cisco Kinetic IoT platform and Field Network Director — corporate products that enable the enhanced production control.
+Implementing Wi-Fi-connected, non-disruptive PLCs and sensors on each machine helps collect production data using the Cisco Kinetic IoT platform and Field Network Director — corporate products that enable enhanced production control.

 #6 Oracle

-Oracle is one of the digital twin services that helps businesses create virtual twins that assist them in building representations of physical assets and devices in the cloud, speeding up the performance of a specific process.
-They are concentrating on product lifecycle management and improving production scalability.
-The data from the physical assets is transmitted to the complex event processing (CEP) engine in the Oracle IoT Cloud Service, and through the Oracle Stream Explorer, an event-processing engine.
-Data analysts subsequently create models using Oracle R, and Advanced Analytics for Hadoop (ORAAH).
-They’ve also created an additional tool, Oracle Big Data Discovery, for non-technical specialists, that enables them to create simple models using a user-friendly interface.
+Oracle is one of the digital twin services that help businesses create virtual twins that assist them in building representations of physical assets and devices in the cloud, speeding up the performance of a specific process.
+They are concentrating on product lifecycle and asset management and improving production scalability.
+The data from the physical assets are transmitted to the complex event processing (CEP) engine in the Oracle IoT Cloud Service and through the Oracle Stream Explorer, an event-processing engine.
+Data analysts subsequently create models using Oracle R and Advanced Analytics for Hadoop (ORAAH).
+They’ve also created an additional tool, Oracle Big Data Discovery, for non-technical specialists that enables them to develop simple models using a user-friendly interface.

 #7 QiO Technologies

-QiO Technologies is one of the digital twin solution providers that provides digital copy solutions for industrial leaders.
+QiO Technologies is one of the digital twin solution providers that provide digital copy solutions for industrial leaders.
 They’ve created the QiO Foresight Platform that unites energy, maintenance, production, and performance applications.
 The Foresight Platform extracts data from industrial equipment, Smart Meters, Manufacturing Execution Systems (MES), and Enterprise Resource Planning (ERP) solutions to create a real-time energy efficiency index.
-This information makes it possible to switch from a reactive to a predictive maintenance model.
-The software can create effective diagnostics, particularly when root-causes are challenging to identify, ensuring that future operations do not face similar concerns.
+This information makes switching from a reactive to a predictive maintenance model possible.
+The software can create effective diagnostics, mainly when root causes are challenging to identify, ensuring that future operations do not face similar concerns.

 #8 PETRA Data Science

 PETRA is concentrating on data processing systems for the global mining industry.
-They have three main solutions: FORESTALL for real-time predictive intelligence, MAXTA for data integration service, and FRAGx algorithms for 3D mapping of point cloud data.
+They have three leading solutions: FORESTALL for real-time predictive intelligence, MAXTA for data integration service, and FRAGx algorithms for 3D mapping of point cloud data.
 These products combine domain expertise, computer science, mathematics, and a data science approach.
 They can simulate numerous real-world scenarios, enabling them to make better-informed decisions.
-Machine Learning algorithms permit the company to simulate the planning of the mining process and the process control options, while predicting the overall plant performance.
+Machine Learning algorithms permit the company to act in the planning of the mining process and the process control options while predicting the overall plant performance.

 #9 Dassault Systems

-Dassault Systems products are used to plan and optimize complex production value networks, combined logistics operations, and schedule large geographically diverse workforces.
+Dassault Systems products and financial services plan and optimize complex production value networks, combined logistics operations, and schedule large, geographically diverse workforces.
 Their internal product platform, Delmia, unites solutions for leading global manufacturers, driving product performance and innovation throughout the supply chain.
 They collaborate with such companies as Honda, Tesla, and Kreisel Electric.

 #10 Synavision